Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 Our SMT encoding represents bounded database tables using conditional tables~\cite{Imielinski84} and uses the theory of integers to model all database values~\cite{he2024verieql}, including timestamps and strings.
 Each nullable value is accompanied by a boolean indicating if it is \texttt{NULL}.
 This simple encoding naturally supports equality and arithmetic operations but not string operations, a limitation that can be lifted using a string solver~\cite{DBLP:conf/fmcad/BerzishGZ17,DBLP:conf/cav/LiangRTBD14}.

 Similar to prior work~\cite{he2024verieql}, we encode a subset of SQL into SMT on bounded symbolic tables.
 Our encoding supports left- and inner-joins and count- and sum-aggregations.
-One notable unsupported feature is ordering, which we have not needed assuming that each query returns at most one row. \footnote{Ordering cannot be ignored when a \texttt{LIMIT} clause can truncate a result set with multiple distinct rows; we encountered no such queries in our evaluation.}

-The driver implements several optimizations for input generation; the most impactful ones were reusing Z3 AST objects, calling the solver incrementally, and caching conflicts (which result in infeasible paths) using unsat cores~\cite{DBLP:conf/nfm/Schwartz-Narbonne15}.
+One notable unsupported feature is ordering, which we have not needed under the assumption that each query returns at most one row. \footnote{Ordering cannot be ignored when a \texttt{LIMIT} clause can truncate a result set with multiple distinct rows; we encountered no such queries in our evaluation.} We implement several optimizations for input generation: reusing Z3 AST objects, calling the solver incrementally, and caching conflicts (resulting in infeasible paths) using unsat cores~\cite{DBLP:conf/nfm/Schwartz-Narbonne15}.